eklspe12/General-Store-App---Javascript-Python-Fullstack-App/README.md

 ### AddProduct.js

 Contains form for adding new Products.
-Form input is validated with formik.
+Form input is validated with formik to ensure all fields have content of correct type.
+A message is displayed to the user if an input field is blank or contains the wrong data type.
 When the 'Add Product" button is clicked, a POST request is sent to add the new location to the backend database.

 ### AddStock.js

 Contains form for adding new products.
 All form input fields utilize formik for validation.
+An error message is shown to the user if an input field is blank or the wrong data type.
+Location ID and Product ID is also validated to ensure the user entered an existing ID before moving on.
 When the "Add Product" button is clicked, a POST request is sent to add new product to the backend database.

 ### App.js